-The model naming convention shall be the same as for all other design descriptions, in particular the data sheet.
-The architecture associated with the top-level entity should be called BoardLevel.
+The model naming convention shall be the same as for all other design descriptions, and especially the data sheet.
+Unless otherwise agreed with ESA, the architecture associated with the top-level entity should be named BoardLevel.

 3.2.2 Model interface